hybridadmin/ansible-role-fancy-console/README.md

 ### Aliases

 You can use aliases for your command with easy deploy.
-Aliases config mostly same as hotkeys config:
+Aliases config is as below:

 ```yaml
 zsh_aliases: